 Microplastic regulations in the EU – how to ensure compliance?

 The need to limit microplastic pollution is also mentioned in several other pieces of EU legislation, including the revised Drinking Water Directive, the new Construction Products Regulation, and the Packaging and Packaging Waste Regulation (PPWR).
-As of April 2025, these regulations do not impose binding microplastic testing requirements on companies, but such obligations are expected to be introduced in the upcoming years.
+As of July 2026, these regulations do not impose binding microplastic testing requirements on companies, but such obligations are expected to be introduced in the upcoming years.

 EU definition of microplastics

 In the REACH restriction, microplastics – or synthetic polymer microparticles – are defined as solid polymers with maximum dimensions equal to or smaller than 5 mm, or length equal to or smaller than 15 mm in the case of fiber-like particles with a length-to-diameter ratio greater than three.
+Chemically unmodified natural polymers, degradable and water-soluble polymers, and polymers that do not contain carbon atoms in their chemical structure are excluded from the definition.

 Summary of the REACH amendment on microplastics